 NCAS Sixty Years On: Treasures from the Castle's Collection

-Over the last 60 years, NCAS has been involved in the acquisition of more than fifty works of contemporary art for the Castle Museum and Art Gallery.
-This carefully selected and curated show of works from that collection will make a fitting contribution to our 60th anniversary celebrations.
-More details will appear here in due course.
+Over the last 60 years, NCAS has been involved in the acquisition of more than sixty works of contemporary art for the Castle Museum and Art Gallery.
+This carefully curated exhibition showcases almost all of the works from that collection and makes a fitting contribution to our 60th anniversary celebrations.

 Timothy Gurney Gallery